erin-nielsen/ldap2pg/README.md

 		ldap2pg --config ldap2pg.yml

 8. **Configure the ldap2pg.yml File** The ldap2pg.yml defines the scope and search criterion for syncing the LDAP groups and users to the PostgreSQL databases.
-The ldap2pg.yml may be used as is, except for the postgres mapping.
+The ldap2pg.yml may be used as is, except for the postgres mapping section.
 -List those roles you do not want to be synced separated by commas using the * as a wildcard.
--List the databases that pertain to this synchronization separated by commas -List the schemas that pertain to the synchronization.
+-List the databases you want to include in the ldap search synchronization.
+-List the schemas you want to include in the ldap search synchronization.

 		postgres:
 		  roles_blacklist_query: [admin,PostgreSQL, pg_*,bdr*,replication*,barman*,test*,aq*,streaming*,pgd*]